By Real World Health Care Editorial Staff | Jan 27, 2021

 NIH is the nation’s medical research agency, making important discoveries that improve health and save lives.
 The NIH seeks to enhance health, lengthen life and reduce illness and disability.
 It also works to improve the quality and usefulness of information about science and health for the public.

-The NIH’s COVID-19 web site focuses on the organization’s strategic response to the pandemic, development of COVID-19 tests, information about treatments and vaccines, details on clinical trials, and the latest news and research initiatives.
+The NIH’s COVID-19 web site focuses on the organization’s strategic response to the pandemic, development of COVID-19 tests, information about treatments and vaccines, and details on clinical trials.

 1. S. Department of Health & Human Services